Translation and Interpreting Studies MRes

 This course is designed to prepare you for PhD study and work in academia.
-Our research training will make you internationally competitive for doctoral study against graduates from around the world.
+Our research training will make you competitive for doctoral study against graduates from around the world.

 Our strong emphasis on developing analytical and research skills will also open up many opportunities in the language industry.

 The language services industry continues to grow despite a challenging international economic climate.
-Globalisation opens up new markets, and creates demand for multilingual translation and interpreting services to exchange knowledge and communicate with clients.
+Globalisation has opened up new markets and created demand for multilingual translation and interpreting services to exchange knowledge and communicate with clients.

 Globalisation requires new research into translation, interpreting and multilingual communication in a wide range of novel and emerging contexts on an unprecedented global scale.
 As a graduate of the MRes in Translation and Interpreting Studies and a qualified language professional, you’ll be able to take advantage of global employment opportunities.